3thanF/Test-Scores-Predictions/README.md

 Hello!
 I'm Ethan, and I welcome you to this interactive and insightful journey into supervised learning algorithms.
 This project aims to provide a hands-on experience with various AI concepts that are pivotal in today's technological landscape.

 ## Project Overview
-This Jupyter Notebook covers a range of topics in unsupervised learning, offering both theoretical insights and practical implementations.
+This Jupyter Notebook covers a range of topics in supervised learning, offering both theoretical insights and practical implementations.
 Key concepts include:

 - Creation and utilization of Training and Test datasets.
 - Detailed exploration through Jupyter Notebook documentation.